 5. Not having a map at all and/or not thinking we need one.

 As discussed in other works by O.G.
 Rose, a humbler kind of thinking is needed, one that “fights against itself” to keep in focus its limits and to remain “open” to (being corrected by) experience (and “high order complexity” for that matter, as discussed in “Experiencing Thinking” by O.G.
 Rose).
 As discussed in “On Critical Thinking” by O.G.
-Rose, we need thinking that maintains a criticism (like a movie critique) of how thinking structures reality “toward” the thinker.
+Rose, we need thinking that maintains a criticism (like a movie critic) of how thinking structures reality “toward” us.
 And so on: the main point is that the problem isn’t thinking itself, but rather our failure to “critique” our thinking and engage in epistemic humility (a theme throughout O.G.
 Rose).
-The point is to recognize that thinking and knowing alone are not enough, and to recognize that “thinking and knowing alone are not enough” is itself an idea that will prove weak before experience.
+The point is to recognize that thinking and knowing alone are not enough, and to recognize that “thinking and knowing alone are not enough” is itself an idea that will prove weak before the experience of our minds making us think the opposite.

 To allude to Gödel, there is an “incompleteness” that is indivisible from being, as there is an “un-correctness” that is indivisible from maps and models: accepting this makes it easier to write, to produce art, and so on without being “overly correct” or falling into despair (as does accepting the tragic nature of being, discussed in The Fragility of Goodness by Martha Nussbaum).
 And yet ideas, maps, and models that are “too wrong” — that make the error of being “vaguely correct” — also prove useless, and how to find the middle road isn’t easy, and it is especially difficult when we forgot — because of the “automatic forgetting” that seems indivisible from consciousness itself — that we even need to find this “middle way.”
 We must accept ideas are not experiences, and yet not cease trying to capture experiences in ideas.
 We must flirt with despair and failure.